cloud-custodian/cloud-custodian/docs/source/azure/advanced/appinsightslogging.rst

 Writing Custodian Metrics to Azure App Insights
 -----------------------------------------------

-By default, Cloud Custodian upload the following metrics:
+By default, Cloud Custodian will upload the following metrics in all mode:

-* ResourceCount - the number of resources that matched the set of filters
+* *ResourceCount* - the number of resources that matched the set of filters
-* ResourceTime - the time to query for and filter the resources
+* *ActionTime* - the time to execute the actions.

+In `poll` and `azure-periodic` mode, Cloud Custodian will also publish the following metric:
-* ActionTime - the time to execute the actions.
+* *ResourceTime* - the time to query for and filter the resources,

 Additionally some custom filters and actions may generate their own metrics.
 These metrics will be found under the *customMetrics* source in Application Insights.